Genius/genius-dot-codes-proxy/README.md

 production-ready as a piece of software could be.
 But it does look a lot like the first version of the proxy that powers Genius annotations across the web.

+This repository serves as the show notes for our presentation at [Code Genius](http://code.genius.com), in which we live coded roughly what you see in `server.rb`.

+### Video of the presentation

+Watch this space.

 ## Installing and running it

 * Clone the repo